 We want the Group to continue to be a great place to work with a flexible, stimulating and supportive environment where people feel recognised and appreciated.
 We help our people achieve their personal and professional goals and encourage the next generation of talent through internal career progression.
-Our annual appraisal scheme sets individual objectives and a clear development pathway through tailored training, centralised resources and elearning.
-We offer our teams an advanced Employee Assistance Programme and 24-hour access to a GP.
-The health and wellbeing of our people is extremely important to us.
-We have a monthly Living-Well newsletter, trained Mental Health First Aiders across the business and access to mental health counselling.
+The health and wellbeing of our people is extremely important to us and there are initiatives in place to support this.